 Watermelon Peperomia grows best with bright, indirect light, but is somewhat tolerant of low-light conditions.
 This plant should be kept in a bright room but you should make sure that it is out of direct sunlight.
 When in the forests of South America, it thrives under the canopy in the shade.
 Placing it on the far end of a room with a south, west, or east-facing window is best.

 Watermelon Peperomia grown indoors often benefit from artificial light, especially if they are looking at all droopy or otherwise unenergetic.
-Use a simple LED plant lightbulb or group the plant with other houseplants under a plate-style LED diode grow light.
-These plants are only tolerant of low light, and not enthusiastic about low light.
+Use a simple LED plant lightbulb or group the plant with other houseplants under a plate-style grow light.

 Watering Watermelon Peperomia plants